department-of-veterans-affairs/va.gov-team/products/facilities/regional-offices/research/2022-9-public-contact/conversation-guide.md

 * Is this facility a stand-alone building, or is it in a shared building?
 * Is it easy to get to?
 Are there any quirks for parking or finding your way inside the building that might make it hard for people to get to?
 * What days and hours is this office open?
-* In your own words, how would you describe this office to someone unfamiliar with the VA?
+* In your own words, how would you describe this office to a beneficiary unfamiliar with the VA?
 * What different services does this location offer for Veterans?
 * Are there any services this facility offers that are unique compared to other benefits offices?
 * Are there any benefit services you know of that this facility doesn't offer?